ethan-gustafson/hole-in-the-wall/README.md

 1. Make sure **Ruby and Sinatra are installed** on your system
 2. **Clone this repository** into your terminal
 3. **You need to create two keys**: One for the Google Maps API, and one for your session secret.
 Both go in a `config/keys` directory.
-The ApplicationController will find these two files for you and use them.
+The `ApplicationController` will find these two files for you and use them.
 4. Run `bundle install`
 5. Run `shotgun`

+**You can view the live version here:** https://hole--in-the--wall.herokuapp.com/

 Or if you would just like to watch the YouTube presentation for the previous version of the application, watch here: https://youtu.be/rVMPswz_L5Y